Military history of Rey, Iran: The Mongols and after, 1220 CE onward

-Also fleeing the Mongols (otherwise known as the Tatars) was the Khwarazm Shah, whose lack of diplomacy had arguably brought the invaders west in the first place.
-Unfortunately, 'Ala' al-Din Muhammad also headed for Ray, and two divisions of the great horde were sent after him, commanded by the very capable generals Subedei and Jebe.
+Also fleeing the Mongol invasion of Central Asia was the Khwarazm Shah, 'Ala' al-Din Muhammad.
+Unfortunately, he also headed for Ray in 1220 CE, and two divisions of the great horde were sent after him, commanded by the very capable generals Subedei and Jebe.
 The two pursuing forces took different routes across Iran, plundering and slaughtering, before meeting up at Ray in the autumn.
 No attempt was made to defend the city on this occasion, and its occupants were treated relatively well as a result.
 Still, as the Mongols pressed on towards 'Ala's apparent next destination, Hamadan, they were preceded by rumours that in the province around Ray, some 700,000 people had died, including the entire population of the city of Qom.
 The Khwarazm Shah had headed north-west, and some sources indicate that the pursuing Mongols passed close to Ray again in mid-winter, where they were engaged in a battle which they easily and bloodily won.

 'Ala' al-Din died of natural causes a few weeks later, hiding on an island in the Caspian Sea.
-He was succeeded by his son Jalal al-Din Mingburnu, who had managed to evade the Mongols and hid for three years in India.
+He was succeeded by his son Jalal al-Din Mangburni, who had managed to evade the Mongols and hid for three years in India.
 During that time, though, another son, Ghiyath al-Din (not to be confused with the earlier Ghurid leader) also managed to survive, and to acquire an army, which he used to conquer much of Iranian Iraq.
 In 621 H (1224 CE), Jalal al-Din left India and headed for Iran to confront his brother.
 By a high-speed march from Isfahan, he managed to catch his brother by surprise, just outside Ray.
 When most of Ghiyath's officers declared their support for Jalal, the issue was decided without a battle.
 According to Ibn al-Athir's history, the Mongols also returned to Ray in this year, but other sources do not seem to support this.
 What can be said with more certainty is that before 617 H, Ray (and presumably Tehran) was a major centre for the manufacture of beautiful lustre-ware pottery, but after the Mongols passed through, the industry moved to other cities such as Kashan.